shr1402/datasciencecoursera/README.md

 # datasciencecoursera
-Data science toolkit : Coursera
+This repository refers to project work fro Data science toolkit on Coursera